NorthIsUp/zsh-github-issues/README.md

 # zsh-github-issues

-Subscribe to your projects of interest on Github and receive **within shell** (under prompt) notifications about new issues.
+Subscribe to your projects of interest on Github and receive **within shell** (under prompt) notifications about new issues and pull requests.

 # Usage